Pedroos46/raspberry-server/guia-english.md

 ![enter image description here](https://raw.githubusercontent.com/Pedroos46/raspberry-server/master/resources/5.png)

-Before executing this command it would be interesting to go to the directory that we are asked to download to avoid having to move it.
+Before executing this command it would be interesting to go to the directory that we are asked to download to avoid having to move it later.
-Thus:
+Therefore:

     cd /usr/local/src